Indoor Air Quality Improvement Tips for Pet Owners

 Protect Your Outdoor Unit

 If you have pets that also spend time outside, it’s important to protect your outdoor A/C unit.
-Pet urine especially can cause serious corrosion to your unit, and pets are also known to claw on A/C units or damage them in other ways.
-This is not only dangerous to your system, but also to your pet.
+Pet urine can cause corrosion to your unit, and pets may claw at or otherwise damage A/C units.
+This can harm both your system and your pet.
 Prevent this from happening by putting up a small fence or another barrier around your A/C unit that still allows for proper air flow.

 Vacuum Regularly

-Last but not least, a yearly HVAC maintenance check can help with combating issues that pet dander may cause to your HVAC system.
+A yearly HVAC maintenance check can help address issues that pet dander may cause to your HVAC system.
 A professional can check your ductwork for leaks and mold build up, change or upgrade your filter, and ensure that your pets haven’t done any additional damage to your HVAC system.